Preparing Your Social Media Accounts For Future Employers

 1. Clean up your Instagram

 Social media has a bigger impact on hiring than you’d think.
-Yes, we know it’s your “personal” account, but if you aren’t private you’ve given everyone the right to see what you post – including potential employers.
-We know you had fun in college, we get it!
+Yes, we know it’s your "personal" account, but if you aren’t private you’ve given everyone the right to see what you post - including potential employers.
+You had fun in college, we get it!
 But those bar pictures of you throwing back another round of shots or those photos of you and your friends out at the club, they’re probably not going to be super impressive to your potential boss.

 2. Facebook rants?
 Next.